tigerbeetle/tigerbeetle/docs/FAQ.md

 In contrast to single-phase transfers, a two-phase transfer moves funds in stages:

-1. First, the pending transfer reserves from funds.
+1. First, the pending transfer reserves funds.
 While reserved, they cannot be used by either the payer or payee.

 2. Later (in a future "commit", i.e. a separate request), the